larsiusprime/SteamWrap/README.md

 1. Run the "build" script (it's a basic haxelib command shortcut). steamwrap.ndll will be output to ndll/[PLATFORM]

 	That's great, but we want to make sure it works!
 Let's run something with it.
+If you run the Test program now, you'll notice it exits immediately, asking you to supply an app ID.

 2. Edit steamwrap/example/Test.hx to include your Steam App ID and achievement ID's, etc.

 	Now you are ready to compile example/Test.hx.

-	Open the build script ("build.bat" on windows, otherwise just "build"), and look at the comments at the bottom.
-	Uncomment the bottom section as directed.
-	Now when you run the build script, the ndll AND the test program will be created.
-Look for your "Test" binary in 		ndll/<Platform>, ie, ndll/Windows.

 3. Start the Steam client, leave it open in the background, and run the Test app to make sure it connects.